01 of 07

-- Check that the 240-volt circuit breaker (double-pole breaker) controlling the air conditioning... compressor/condensing unit and the 120-volt circuit breaker controlling the furnace blower or separate air handler, are in the ON positions.
+- Check that the 240-volt circuit breaker (double-pole breaker) controlling the air-conditioning... compressor/condensing unit and the 120-volt circuit breaker controlling the furnace blower or separate air handler, are in the "On" positions.
 If a circuit breaker has tripped or a fuse is blown, then reset the circuit breaker or replace the fuse.
-If you reset the breaker or replace the fuse and they trip or blow again, stop and call an air conditioning service technician, as you may have a more serious problem.
+If you reset the breaker or replace the fuse and they trip or blow again, stop and call an air-conditioning service technician, as you may have a more serious problem.

-- Confirm that all switches in and around the air conditioner are set to the ON position including the external safety switch, which is usually on an outside wall next to the condensing unit.
+- Confirm that all switches in and around the air conditioner are set to the "On" position including the external safety switch, which is usually on an outside wall next to the condensing unit.

-- Check the condensate overflow tray (if your unit has one) for excessive water.
+- Check the condensate overflow tray (if your unit has one) for excess water.
 Sometimes this tray is installed in remote air handlers using condensate collection instead of a condensate drain.
 When using a tray, there may be a sensor switch that turns the unit off when water collects in the tray.

 - Make sure the blower door on the air handler is securely closed.